Marcooos05/1D_loopin/README.md

 11. `0xA`: LSB 16 bits of asel_out
 12. `0xB`: LSB 16 bits of bsel_out
 13. `0xC`: LSB 16 bits of wdsel_out
-14. `0xC`: LSB 16 bits of beta output buffer.
+14. `0xD`: LSB 16 bits of beta output buffer.
 This is a dff that's hardwired to reflect Mem[0xC]
+15. `0xE`: LSB 16 bits of beta input buffer.
+This is a dff that's hardwired to reflect Mem[0x10]
-15. `0xD`: MSB 16 bits of instruction address.
-Useful to see PC31 (mode)
+16. `0xF`: MSB 16 bits of instruction address.
+Useful to see PC31 (kernel/user mode)